MarkD117/hangman/README.md

 ### Validation Issues

-When inputting the code into the python linter, there was a plethora of errors, most being an easy fix such as trailing whitespace and expection of blank lines.
+When inputting the code into the python linter, there was a plethora of errors, most being an easy fix such as trailing whitespace and expectation of blank lines.
 That said, there were multiple `E501` errors detailing each line of code that was too long.

 This led to a full redesign of all graphical outputs within the program.
 This was an personal oversight and learning experience on my end.
 To comply with PEP8 standards, I used a center-print() function to add spaces to the beginning of strings without having to add extra characters.
 I also assigned each colour tag to shorter variables to save space.

 These additions, along with use of docstrings allowed me to redesign the menus, text elements and ASCII art in compliance with PEP8 standards.
 This is something that will not be overlooked in the future.
-Below is is the center-print() funtion and colour variables used to solve these issues.
+Below is the center-print() function and colour variables used to solve these issues.

 <p align="center">
     <img src="documentation/code-validation-errors.png"/>